gDub74/Eventz/readme.txt

 once(eventName, handler)

-    Registers a one time event and handler which will automatically unregister upon emission.
+    -Registers a one time event and handler which will automatically unregister upon emission.

     eventName:  String name of a registerd event.